-3 sem hrs cr.
-This course introduces photo editing, image enhancement, workflow, color management, and best practices using Adobe Photoshop.
-The course also focuses on related software with images from professional digital cameras and other digital images.
-Documents created in class will be optimized for the web, print and multimedia uses.
+3 sem hrs cr Students are introduced to photo editing, image enhancement, workflow, color management, and best practices using Adobe Photoshop® and related software with images from professional digital cameras and other digital images.
+Topics covered include: editing a photo, using selection tools and shortcut keys, working with layers, drawing and painting with color, enhancing and repairing photos, applying filters and patterns, creating color channels and actions, working with vector graphics, and creating web pages and animations.
+Documents created in class will be optimized for web, print and multimedia uses.
 Students will complete a variety of tutorials as well as create personal projects.
-The topics studied in this course include: editing a photo, using selection tools and shortcut keys, working with layers, drawing and painting with color, enhancing and repairing photos, applying filters and patterns, creating color channels and actions, working with vector graphics, creating web pages and animations.
-Prerequisite: CITC 1300 Transfer (UT) or Non Transfer Course (UN): UN
+Prerequisite: CITC 1300

+In rare and unusual circumstances, a course prerequisite can be overridden with the permission of the Curriculum lead for the discipline.
+Transfer (UT) or Non Transfer Course (UN): UN